evankilli/evankilli.github.io/PostGIS/urbanresilience.md

 ---
 layout: page
-title: Urban Resilience\: Access to Medical Care in Dar-es-Salaam
+title: Urban Resilience and Access to Medical Care in Dar-es-Salaam
 ---

 ## Background